-12. Choose a boot room storage solution that matches your style
+26. Choose a storage solution that matches your style

 If you want your boot room to have a smart, cohesive feel, it may be worth opting for a storage solution that ties the rest of your scheme together.
 Painting an existing storage unit to fit with the rest of your scheme is one way to go – our guide to painting furniture provides plenty of tips.

 We love the way this gorgeous freestanding boot room from Washington Collection at LochAnna Kitchens complements the tones of this statement wallpaper.

 'Creating a narrow floor-to-ceiling cupboard and then adding generously spaced vertical shelves, you can maximize the storage space you have, storing your taller and more bulky items to create less clutter in the rest of your cabinets,' says Al Bruce, Olive & Barr.